When writing business emails, have you ever noticed how some emails you send get instant responses while others take people forever to respond to you?

 Again, when your emails are quick and easy to respond to, they’ll answer your emails first and right away.

 Make sure it’s accurate, that there are no typos, and that you’ve explained all you need to.

 And… try to look over your email with fresh eyes.
 Take a quick break if you have to.
 Since emotion and body language doesn’t really translate via email, think about the worst possible way the email could be read and then improve it – to help ensure it’s read the right way… with the right tone.

 8. BONUS: Quick Email Etiquette Tips

-- Even in email, it’s nice to add in a personal note – either at the top or the very end.
+- Even in email, it’s nice to add in a personal note like you would if you were talking to that person face to face – either at the top or the very end.
 A personal touch can sometimes bring down emotion in a tense situation and it shows you’re a nice person to work with.

 - Put URLs on their own, separate line.

 - At the top, address everyone in the “To:” line of the email.
 If other people are included but the email isn’t for them, then don’t address them and put their email addresses in the “Cc:” (carbon copy) field.
 This way, everyone knows who you’re expecting a response from.